 In practice, many developers take advantage of automation tools to configure cloud computing environments with no input from anyone else.
 Not surprisingly, cloud computing environments wind up being misconfigured in ways that, for example, leave ports wide open.
 All a cybercriminal needs to do is then scan for any open ports to begin exfiltrating data or deposit malware that may not be activated for months.

-Put it altogether, and it’s clear cloud security issues that have long been ignored are coming to a head.
+Put it all together, and it’s clear cloud security issues that have long been ignored are coming to a head.
 Savvy cybersecurity teams are, of course, doing everything they can to head off an impending crisis.
 The problem is that despite those efforts it may wind up being yet another case where too little cybersecurity is once again being applied too late.

 Mike Vizard has covered IT for more than 25 years, and has edited or contributed to a number of tech publications including InfoWorld, eWeek, CRN, Baseline, ComputerWorld, TMCNet and Digital Review.
 He currently blogs for IT Business Edge and contributes to CIOinsight, The Channel Insider, Programmableweb and Slashdot.
 Mike also blogs about emerging cloud technology for SmarterMSP.